Kane County Divorce Attorneys

 Divorce Lawyers in Serving St. Charles, Geneva, Batavia, and Throughout Northern Illinois

 Dissolving a marriage is a big deal both personally and legally.
 Regardless of how long you have been married or what type of family dynamics are involved, what happens now will affect the rest of your life, and your children's.
 Different questions must be resolved and matters must be decided.
 How it is worded and tax consequences may be vital.
-At Shaw Family Law, P.C., we have 30 years of experience representing husbands, wives, and children (guardian ad litem) in divorce proceedings.
+At Shaw Sanders, P.C., we have 30 years of experience representing husbands, wives, and children (guardian ad litem) in divorce proceedings.
 Our perspective and experience help us balance strong advocacy and financial knowledge with human compassion and understanding as we guide you through the divorce process.
 We welcome agreed divorces and mediations, as well as cases pending in court.

 Effective and Efficient Divorce Representation in Kane County